 Once you have finished peeing, make sure you wipe front to back (which you should do anyway!) to avoid re-introducing bacteria that you just flushed out.
-There’s always bacteria from your rectum that’s close to your vagina, so it’s important that you wipe away from it to avoid infections.
+There’s always bacteria called e-coli from your bottom that’s close to your urethra, so it’s important that you wipe away from it to avoid infections.

 4. Use Lubrication

-If your vagina isn’t lubricated enough (whether that’s naturally or otherwise), friction will occur which will damage the vaginal wall and possibly cause candida to multiply.
-There are a couple of ways to ensure your vagina is more lubricated.
+If you’re not lubricated enough (whether that’s naturally or otherwise), friction will occur which will damage the vaginal wall and possibly cause candida to multiply.
+There are a couple of ways to ensure you are more lubricated.

 The first is to ensure that you’re doing enough foreplay before intercourse.
 Your body knows when it’s not ready and it will communicate that with you.
 If you’re someone who doesn’t get ‘wet’ super quickly, communicate that with your partner and carve out more time for sex.

 Some people struggle to produce natural lubrication and for me, it changes depending on where I’m at in my cycle.
 When this happens, use a water-based lubricant.
 Not only does it actually make sex better, but it also will stop you worrying about infections!
 Don’t be afraid to take the lube out half way through sex too – you know what your body needs!

 When you take a shower after sex, make sure you use the right products.
 Using ones that are particularly perfumed, or even ones which are ‘make for your genitals’ can throw off your balance and cause thrush.
 Gynecological-approved products include Dove soap and Vagisil wash.